credativ/credativ-pg-migrator/docs/README.md

 - Source database
   - Any of the supported engines listed above.
   - Accessed via ODBC, JDBC, or native Python drivers (depending on connector).
+  - It does not have to be a server: a SQLite source is a plain local file, and a DB2 z/OS source can be a set of offline DDL and CSV files.

 - Target database
   - A PostgreSQL instance where your migrated schema and data are created.